Criminology

 All students registered for a taught Master's programme are eligible to apply for a place on our Global Skills Award Programme.
 The programme is designed to broaden your understanding of global issues and current affairs as well as to develop personal skills which will enhance your employability.

 Building on Kent’s success as the region’s leading institution for student employability we place considerable emphasis on you gaining specialist knowledge in your chosen subject alongside core transferable skills.
 We ensure that you develop the skills and competences that employers are looking for including: research and analysis; policy development and interpretation; independent thought; writing and presentation as well as time management and leadership skills.
-You also become fully involved in the professional research culture of the School.
+You also become fully involved in the professional research culture.
 A postgraduate degree in the area of Criminology is a particularly valuable qualification that can lead to many exciting opportunities and professions.

 Recent graduates have gone on to pursue careers across the criminal justice system, encompassing areas such as counter-terrorism, advocacy, probation, social policy and research.
 Our graduates have found positions in organisations such as the Civil Service, the Ministry of Justice, various police services and the Probation Service.

-The 2024/25 annual tuition fees for this course are:
+The 2025/26 annual tuition fees for this course are:

 For details of when and how to pay fees and charges, please see our Student Finance Guide.